-I recently went for Kilkenny for a weekend.
-Absolutely loved the colourful cobbled streets and the medieval vibes which remain from it’s past.
+I recently went to Kilkenny for a weekend.
+Absolutely loved the colourful cobbled streets and the medieval vibes which remain from its past.
 I have some recommendations of places to go things to see during your stay, so I put together this simple Kilkenny travel guide, so if you’re interested in visiting, keep reading!

 We stayed in Hotel Kilkenny and Spa and booked through booking.com.
 It was great.
 The perfect walking distance from the city centre.
 Plus you’ve got a pool and spa if you want a bit of relaxation time.
 I wish we’d made more use of that while we were there!

 Our room was really big and so bright and clean.
 Also, the bed was unreal.
 There is a lovely bar and great breakfast options.

 On our first day we ate in Paris Texas – a gastropub on High street.
 It was great.
 The menu has a bit of everything and it’s pretty affordable.
 I had a Mexican wrap while Eoghan enjoyed a burger.
 It was delish.